msiniscalchi/atom-latextools/README.md

 *Warning*: you will see many package settings.
 The manual (`MANUAL.md`) describes the settings that are actually honored; other settings are place-holders for future functionality.

 A final note: there are a couple of other nice LaTeX packages for Atom.
-Each implements a specific function: compiling / viewing,  reference completion, etc. However, the objective of this package is to provide an integrated solution for your TeXing needs!
+Each implements a specific function: compiling / viewing,  reference completion, etc. However, the objective of this package is to provide an integrated solution for TeX editing.

 Help is welcome!